toxicafunk/scalaz-metrics/README.md

 ## Introduction and Highlights
 Scalaz Metric is a principled functional programming library to measure the behavior of your application.
 It focuses on provideing metrics and health checks in a performant purely functional manner.

 * Comprehensive and consistent
 * Type safe, purely-functional
 * Pluggable effect monads
 * Asynchronous and non-blocking
 * Supports streaming
 * Can be used in Scala REPLs

+If it can affect your code's business value, add a metric. -- Coda Hale

 ## Competitors
 [Metrics Scala](https://github.com/erikvanoosten/metrics-scala)